awangdev/leet-code/KnowledgeHash.md

 - BFS: start at root, explore each neighbor before going to the children (go wide first)

 ### DFS
-- is preferred when visiting every node in the graph, a bit simplier to write
+- is preferred when visiting **every node** in the graph, a bit simplier to write
-- IMPORTANT: in graph, must mark node 'visited', otherwise can be infinite loop
+- IMPORTANT: in graph, must mark node **'visited'**, otherwise can be infinite loop

 ### BFS
-- Better when finding shortest path (or any path) betwen 2 nodes
+- Better when finding **shortest path** (or any path) betwen 2 nodes
 - Use a queue, of course

 ### Bidirectional Search
-- Find shortest path between a sourcea and destination node
+- Find shortest path between a source and destination node
 - Running 2 simultaneous BFS
 - when two searches collide, a path if found
 - It's faster than one BFS